Average SAT Scores by State 2026: Complete Rankings for All 50 States + DC

 Understanding your state's average helps contextualize your performance, but use this information strategically:

-• If you're below your state average: Consider retaking the test with focused preparation.
+• If Below Your State Average: Consider whether retaking the test with focused preparation makes sense for your goals.
 If your state has low participation, "below average" might still be a solid score nationally.
+Focus on your target schools' requirements

-• High participation state students: If you're in a state with >50% participation and score above the state average, you're truly outperforming your peers.
+• High Participation State Students: If you're in a state with >50% participation and score above the state average, you're genuinely outperforming your peer group.
+This demonstrates strong academic skills

-• Low participation state students: If you're in a state with <20% participation, your state's "high" average may not mean you're competing against many students—just highly motivated ones.
+• Low Participation State Students: Your state's "high" average may not indicate you're competing against many students—just highly motivated, college-focused ones.
+Don't over-interpret state rankings

 College Admissions Context